The Westminster Abbey Trust

 Westminster Abbey has demonstrated a preference for:

-Established Westminster-based charities: Both major recent grants (Cardinal Hume Centre, The Passage) went to long-established Westminster homelessness charities.
-These organizations had pre-existing relationships with the Abbey through volunteering partnerships and client visits.
+Established Westminster-based charities: Both major grants (Cardinal Hume Centre, The Passage) went to long-established Westminster homelessness charities.
+These organisations had pre-existing relationships with the Abbey through volunteering partnerships and client visits.

 Partnership opportunities: The Abbey values bilateral engagement.
 Before receiving the £500,000 grant, The Passage already had Abbey staff volunteering at their Resource Centre, and Passage clients were regularly welcomed to visit the Abbey.